YannosK/Parallel_Systems-Control_and_Computing_MSc/exercise_1/ex1/README.md

 ## Scripts

-To run the `exec.sh` script see the help message first:
+To run the `exec.sh` script install the packages specified in `requirements.txt` and see the help message first:

 ```bash
 python3 ./exec.sh -h